Louis Agassiz Prize for Excellence in Writing

-- The scholarship prize(s) will be awarded through LOUIE by a review board whose members represent the sciences and the humanities.
+- The prize(s) will be awarded by a review board whose members represent the sciences and the humanities.

-- The Louis Agassiz Award is $4,000.
-Up to three scholarship awards totaling $4,000 may be offered each year to encourage broad participation.
+- Up to three prizes totaling $10,000 may be offered to encourage broad participation.
 Should the review board decide that there are not three essays meriting a prize, funds not awarded shall be carried over to the following year.
 The recipient will receive a check and will need to complete a W-9.

 - All students currently enrolled in their first NAU undergraduate degree program are eligible.